Share On

 • Foods With Pesticides Or Herbicides: Most vegetables and fruits are sprayed with these chemicals, which are certainly a source of concern when feeding your residents treats.
 Organic produce is safe from these chemicals, but for those foods that have been sprayed, it is important to peel or scrub with a produce wash to remove any chance of ingestion.

-• Fruit Pits/Seeds: Fruits with pits/stones and some with seeds are often fine to offer to your goose residents as treats, so long as the pits and seeds have been removed.
+• Fruit Pits/Seeds: Fruits with pits/stones and some with seeds are often fine to offer to your geese residents as treats, so long as the pits and seeds have been removed.
 The pits and seeds contain cyanide, a deadly toxin.
 Apple seeds, and stones/pits in apricot, cherry, peach, pear, and plums contain the toxin.
 Ingestion of these, especially cracked and broken bits of these seeds and pits, can cause heart issues, GI distress, weakness, seizures, stumbling and respiratory changes, and end in death.

 • Processed Human Food: Processed foods, especially those that are greasy, salty, or sweet, should be avoided.
 These foods are not healthy for geese.
 Our junk food is also junk food for them.
 Too much salt, sugar, or fat can cause health problems.
 That doesn’t even get into all the chemicals and additives that many processed foods contain.

-• Iceberg Lettuce: While not toxic, it has little nutritional value, and can cause diarrhea if too much is ingested.
+• Iceberg Lettuce: While not toxic, it has little nutritional value and can cause diarrhea if too much is ingested.

-• Most of the time, geese will avoid things that aren’t good for them, but if food is scarce, or it is included in with other things they normally eat, they can’t always be trusted to steer clear.
+Most of the time geese will avoid things that aren’t good for them, but if food is scarce, or it is included in with other things they normally eat, they can’t always be trusted to steer clear.

 While this list isn’t exhaustive, it can certainly help you keep resident geese safe, healthy, and happy!